-When we practice a form it is important to visualise your imaginary opponent attacking you with full force and power.
+When practicing a form it is important to visualize your imaginary opponent attacking you with full force and power.
 By imagining your opponent attacking you in this way, you will be able to place proper emphasis on the execution of your self-defense techniques whilst applying the correct timing, breathing, and settlement of your body weight.

-Your breathing should be synchronised with the settlement of your body weight.
+Your breathing should be synchronized with the settlement of your body weight.
 All your movements should flow effortlessly from one move to the next.
-There should be no jerky movements and worse still absolutely no slapping yourself.
+There should be no jerky movements and worse still no slapping yourself.
 Your moves should be executed with precision and accuracy, whilst developing crisp clean movement executed with snap and torque.

-You never see a boxer slapping themselves do you? no you don't!
+You never see a boxer slapping themselves, do you?
+No, you don't!

 So use trampolining and rebound action to a minimum.